-The Nantucket Land Council invites you to join us in supporting the island environment by Planting for Pollinators!
+The Nantucket Land & Water Council invites you to join us in supporting the island environment by Planting for Pollinators!

 Pollinators are critical components to a healthy ecosystem.
 By selecting the right plants, following a few guidelines, and staying pesticide free, you can create important pollinator habitat in just a small area.
 Consider re-purposing some lawn or converting an existing garden bed.
 The plants suggested through our program will require less water and less fertilizer than most, leading to improved water quality and overall sustainability!